innopolis-devops/labs/app_python/README.md

 ## About The Project

 A web application that gets you the current time in Moscow when you need it the most.
 Whenever you refresh the page you get the latest time in Moscow.
+And how many times you visited the application.

 ## Getting started